Ada E. Yonath

 Prize share: 1/3

 Ada Yonath was born in Jerusalem, Israel.
 Her parents had emigrated from Poland.
 Although her father was a rabbi, her family tried to make a living by running a grocery store.
-After her father's death, Ada Yonath's family moved to Tel Aviv.
-After studying chemistry at Hebrew University in Jerusalem, she earned her PhD from the Weizmann Institute of Science, to which she has maintained her ties as a researcher.
-Alongside her work there, Ada Yonath has also worked for several European and US universities.
-She has one daughter.
+After her father's death, Yonath's family moved to Tel Aviv.
+After studying chemistry at Hebrew University in Jerusalem, Yonath earned her PhD from the Weizmann Institute of Science, to which she has maintained her ties as a researcher.
+Alongside her work there, Yonath has also worked for several European and US universities.
+Yonath has one daughter.